margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They live for the future.
 [Seeing Integration, Reconstruction's Effects] They support their kids.
 [Seeing Integration, Reconstruction's Effects] They have healthy, beautiful homes.
+[Seeing Integration, Reconstruction's Effects] They drive trucks.
+[Seeing Integration, Reconstruction's Effects] They work humbly in construction.
+[Seeing Integration, Reconstruction's Effects] They manage wealth.
+[Seeing Integration, Reconstruction's Effects] They lead schools.
 [Seeing Integration, Reconstruction's Effects] They built our country.
 [Seeing Integration, Reconstruction's Effects] They have beautiful names.
 [Seeing Integration, Reconstruction's Effects] They run in the neighborhood.
 [Seeing Integratio, Reconstruction's Effects] They love God, and they have great faith through adversity.
 [Seeing Integration, Reconstruction's Effects] They also love Allah, the same God that Christians worship.
 [Seeing Integration, Reconstruction's Effects] They lead the Reading Rainbow talk.
-They have interesting thoughts and ancestry.
+[Seeing Integration, Reconstruction's Effects] They have interesting thoughts and ancestry.
+[Seeing Integration, Reconstruction's Effects]

 ## Social Media Usage ##
 Why look her, or him up one more time?